BradleyCodeU/bradleycodeu.github.io/_wd/css/multipagepizzasite2.md

 ### Just like you split up the HTML coding work, you should split up the CSS coding work so that each person in the group writes some CSS code.

-Use [CSS comments](https://css-tricks.com/snippets/css/comments-in-css/) to note the name of the programmer that wrote each rule.
-For example, `/* coded by Mr. Riley */`

 Your website MUST have a consistent style across all pages:

       1. same navigation system (like a nav bar) on all pages